Robbie Gould: Chicago Bears

+2005 season

 The Chicago Bears signed Gould on October 8, 2005, following the Week 3 injury of their starting kicker, Doug Brien.
 Gould kicked his first NFL field goal the next week in a 20–10 road loss against the Cleveland Browns, and his first game-winner in Week 9 against the New Orleans Saints.
 He earned NFC Special Teams Player of the Week for his game against the Saints.
 In his rookie season, Gould appeared in 13 games and converted 19 of 20 extra point attempts and 21 of 27 field goal attempts.

+2006 season

 Gould kicked 26 consecutive field goals in 2006, breaking former Bears' kicker Kevin Butler's record of most consecutive field goals and winning NFC Special Teams Player of the Week for Week 16 against the Detroit Lions and NFC Special Teams Player of the Month for October 2006 in the process.
 He was also named to the 2006 All-Pro team by the Associated Press.
 In addition, NFL fans across the nation voted Gould the NFC's kicker for the 2007 Pro Bowl.
 His 25-yard overtime field goal against the Tampa Bay Buccaneers gave the Bears home-field advantage throughout the ensuing playoffs.
 On January 14, 2007, his 49-yard field goal in overtime against the Seattle Seahawks gave the Bears their first divisional playoff win since 1988, advancing them to the NFC Championship, which they defeated the New Orleans Saints by a score of 39–14.
 The Bears later lost Super Bowl XLI to the Indianapolis Colts by a score of 29–17.
 He earned First Team All-Pro honors.

+2007 season

 In the 2007 season, Gould appeared in all 16 games and converted all 33 extra point attempts and 31 of 36 field goal attempts.